vicastian/PostmanExamples/README.md

-# beonExerciseVictorEscobar
+# Beon assessment
-Exercises from technical assesment from Victor Escobar
+Exercises from technical assessment from Victor Escobar

 ## Notes:
 1. The exercise 1, 2, 3 and 4 are found under the request "Retrieve list of users" in the test tab.